 Before we dive into the nitty-gritty, let’s debunk a few myths.
 First, not all cats who hide are stressed—some are just playing the ultimate game of hide-and-seek.
 Second, a stressed cat isn’t necessarily sick; sometimes, they’re just in a bit of a mood.
 Keep these in mind as we explore the more telling signs of feline anxiety.

-Signs of Stress in Cats
+Possible Signs of Stress and Illness in Cats

 Cats, the masters of disguise, often mask their feelings better than a poker champ.
 However, certain behaviors can serve as red flags: